tom-burzynski/photostream/README.md

 - Requires a writable output directory; without permissions, the build may fail.
 - If a non-image file is present in the source tree, it will be ignored.

-## Contributing
-- Feature branches are welcome.
-Please keep changes focused and include tests or at least a sanity check.

 ## License
 - This project is provided as-is.
 No warranty.